github/gitignore/README.md

   that you either [add these to your global template](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore) or merge these rules into your project-specific templates if you want to use them permanently.
-- [`ecosystem`](./ecosystem) contains specialized templates coalescing around popular programming languages, but don't make sense to live in the mainstream templates.
+- [`community`](./community) contains specialized templates for other popular languages, tools and project, which don't currently belong in the mainstream templates.
 These should be added to your project-specific templates when you decide to adopt the framework or tool.